 Dr. Johnson and colleagues had a study published in which they assessed factors associated with AM selection and compared survival outcomes between AM and CCT.
 Published in the Journal of the National Cancer Institute, the analysis examined these trends using data from the National Cancer Database between 2004 and 2013 on breast, prostate, lung, and colorectal cancer.
 The research team identified 281 cancer patients who chose AM in lieu of CCT.
 Patients who underwent AM included those with non-metastatic breast, prostate, lung, or colorectal cancer who were administered AM as their only cancer treatment; they did not previously receive CCT.
 The authors defined CCT as chemotherapy, radiotherapy, surgery, and/or hormone therapy.
 Patients were excluded from the study if they had metastatic cancer at diagnosis, received upfront treatment with palliative intent, and/or had an unknown treatment status.

-According to the results, patients who elected to receive AM were more likely to be younger, female, have a lower Charlson-Deyo Comorbidity Score (CDCS), and have higher cancer stages, income, and education.
-After controlling for clinical and demographic factors, variables associated with a higher likelihood of AM use included having breast or lung cancer, a higher socioeconomic status, residing in an Intermountain West or Pacific location, having stage II or III disease, and having a low CDCS.
+According to the study, patients who elected to receive AM were more likely to be younger, female, have a lower Charlson-Deyo Comorbidity Score (CDCS), and have higher cancer stages, income, and education.
+After controlling for clinical and demographic factors, variables associated with a higher likelihood of AM use included having breast or lung cancer, a higher socioeconomic status, residing in an Intermountain West or Pacific location, having stage II or III disease, and having a low CDCS (Figure below).